UK Mega Event 2014

 Auld Alloway Kirk, the Brig o’Doon and the Burns Monument and Gardens are free to visit.
 The Burns Museum Centre itself contains all modern conveniences that a visiting family might need.

-free parking in and around the museum area.
+There is ample free parking in and around the museum area.

 Click here to visit the Burns Birthplace Museum website